 3. Creating and Launching the Initial Product

 Having experience with the t-shirt business gave us a good head-start on creating niche products.
 We knew what we were selling and to whom we were selling.
 With two of our main niches being bikers and Irish Americans, it was a logical step for us to test our leggings on those niches first, and therefore our first design included the lucky charm of Ireland, the shamrock.

 Our business motto is: If you can hit their hearts, you can hit their wallets.

 If you know what makes your customers laugh, what makes them cry, or what makes them feel proud, etc., and hit one or all of these emotions, you have a much better chance of selling that product.

 In the case of our first shamrock design, we knew that their national symbol was the shamrock and that it has three leaves, unlike the clover, which has four.
 We researched everything about this market to study how they think, how they talk, and what interests them.
-We do this kind of research before creating and launching every product design in a niche segment, we do similar such research, ensuring we know the potential shoppers inside and out.
+Before creating and launching every product design in a niche segment, we do similar such research, ensuring we know the potential shoppers inside and out.
 We have come to learn a variety of things from different cultures.
 Understanding what works for them makes it easier to sell the product to them.

 With regard to suppliers, we decided to look for a good-quality print-on-demand company so that we could automate our business as much as possible.
 After reviewing some samples, we agreed on Printful print-on-demand, with me concentrating solely on the designs and research and Dan focusing on the marketing; everything else is automated or outsourced.